yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 ### Digital Etiquette

-Try to use your laptops only for course related work like coding in class or taking notes.
+Try to use your pc only for course related work like coding in class or taking notes.
 Make sure you understand how to present with your laptop before coming to class, if you need help please let me know.
 You may take notes in a notebook if you are more comfortable handwriting your notes.
 Remember that the slides will be available after every class so spending too much time note taking might impede you from engaging fully during class time.

 ### Accommodations for Students with Disabilities

 If you think you need an accommodation for a disability, please let me know at your earliest convenience.
 Some aspects of this course, the assignments, the in-class activities, and the way the course is usually taught may be modified to facilitate your participation and progress.
 As soon as you make me aware of your needs, we can work with the Services for Students with Disabilities (SSD) office to help us determine appropriate academic accommodations.
-SSD (734-763-3000; [http://ssd.umich.edu](http://ssd.umich.edu)) typically recommends accommodations through a Verified Individualized Services and Accommodations (VISA) form.
-Any information you provide is private and confidential and will be treated as such.

 ### Student Sexual Misconduct Policy

 Our school is committed to fostering a safe, productive learning environment.
 Title IX and our school policy prohibit discrimination on the basis of sex, which regards sexual misconduct — including harassment, domestic and dating violence, sexual assault, and stalking.
 We understand that sexual violence can undermine students’ academic success and we encourage students who have experienced some form of sexual misconduct to talk to someone about their experience, so they can get the support they need.

-Confidential support and academic advocacy can be found with the Sexual Assault Prevention and Awareness Center (SAPAC) on their 24-hour crisis line, 734-936-3333 and at http://sapac.umich.edu/.
-Alleged violations can be non-confidentially reported to the Office for Institutional Equity (OIE) at institutional.equity@umich.edu.
-Reports to law enforcement can be made to University of Michigan Police Department at 734-763-3434.